TheEdwardsCipher/TheEdwardsCipher-Portal/index.md

 # Welcome to My Portal!

-This site is under construction and intended to be a repository (a so-called "portfolio") which contains my works, creations, and experiences.
+This site is under construction and intended to be a repository -- a so-called "portfolio" -- which contains my works, creations, and experiences.
 Some big changes are going to happen here.

 # Directory